JessicaJuliet/webi/README.md

 ## Testing

-The testing results of this website can be found in the [TESTING.md file](TESTING.md).
+The testing of this website can be found in the [TESTING.md file](TESTING.md).

 [Back to top](#webi)